 Item #5 Article II.
-The Council Current Section 2.08 Powers of the City Council.
-Language: All powers of the Town and the determination of all matters of policy shall be vested in the City Council.
+The Council Current Language: Section 2.08 Powers of the City Council.
+All powers of the Town and the determination of all matters of policy shall be vested in the City Council.
 Without limitation of the foregoing and among the other powers that may be exercised by the City Council, the following are hereby enumerated for greater certainty: (f) Appoint the members of the Planning & Zoning Commission; (g) Provide for such additional boards and commissions, not otherwise provided for in this Charter, as may be deemed necessary, and appoint the members of all such boards and commissions.
 Such boards and commissions shall have all powers and duties now or hereafter conferred and created by this Charter, by Town Ordinance or by law; (y) Appoint Judge(s) of Municipal Court; Issue: COUNCIL INITIATED There is currently no requirement that board members be a citizen or registered voter of the Town.
-A Council Member has indicated that this may be important, especially for the Planning & Zoning Commission and Board of Zoning Adjustment.
-12-12-19 Commission Discussion: The Commission recommended that the Charter be amended to require members of the Planning and Zoning Commission and Board of Zoning Adjustment be residents and registered voters of Addison.
-Additionally, the Commission recommended the addition of a prohibition on any individual of serving on both the Planning and Zoning Commission and Board of Zoning Adjustment simultaneously.
+A Council Member has indicated that this may be important, especially for the Planning & Zoning Commission and Board Zoning of Adjustment.
+Does the Commission wish to require members of the Planning and Zoning Commission or the Board of Zoning Adjustment be citizens and/or registered voters?

 Item #6 Article II.
-The Council Current Language: Section 2.10 Meetings of the City Council.
-The City Council shall hold at least one or more regular meeting in each month at a time to be fixed by it for such regular meetings and may hold as many additional meetings during the month as may be necessary for the transaction of the business of the Town and its citizens.
+The Council Current Section 2.10 Meetings of the City Council.
+Language: The City Council shall hold at least one or more regular meeting in each month at a time to be fixed by it for such regular meetings and may hold as many additional meetings during the month as may be necessary for the transaction of the business of the Town and its citizens.
 Except as allowed by state law, all meetings of the City Council shall be open to the public and shall be held and notice given in accordance with applicable provisions of State law.
 Meetings shall be held at the Town Hall, except that the City Council may designate another place for such meetings and shall take such action as is reasonable and necessary to accommodate the public.
 Special meetings of the Council may be called by the Mayor or four (4) Council members giving written notice of such meetings to the City Secretary, who shall notify each member of the Council and the City Manager of the time and place of each meeting and the purpose for which it was called.
 Issue: Currently, if some portion of the Council desires to call a special meeting, it takes either the Mayor or a majority of the Council to agree to call the meeting.
 Many of the Town's comparator cities allow fewer than a majority of Council Members to call a special meeting.
 The current language also does not state that the City Manager has the power to call a special meeting.
-12-12-19 Commission Discussion: The Commission recommended that this provision be changed so that the Mayor, City Manager or three Council Members have the ability to call a special meeting.
+Are these subjects that the Commission wishes to modify?